DelineaXPM/dsv-k8s/README.md

 ## Run

 The `Makefile` demonstrates a typical installation via [Helm](https://helm.sh/).
-It provides the Helm chart with the CA certificate bundle `$(CA_BUNDLE)` that the cluster uses to authenticate the webhook.
+It provides the CA certificate bundle `$(CA_BUNDLE)` that the cluster uses to authenticate the webhook to the Helm Chart.
-It provisions the certificate and associated key using `get_cert.sh`.
+It provisions the certificate and associated key using `get_cert.sh` and submits them as a Kubernetes Secret.
-It also provides a `roles.json` file.
+It also provides the `roles.json` file via a Kubernetes Secret.
-The Helm chart itself stores the each in their own Kubernetes _Secret_.

 The `thycotic/dsv-injector` image contains the `dsv-injector-svc` executable, however, the certificate, the key, and the `roles.json` file should be mounted into the container at runtime.